Skip to content

 noorm --json vault set API_KEY "sk-live-abc123"

-Upserts -- creates the secret if new, updates if it already exists.
+Upserts: creates if new, updates if the key exists.

 vault list

-List all secrets in the vault with metadata.
+List all secrets in the vault (keys and metadata only, never values).

 bash